 - the act(s) and/or omission(s) of a third party not connected with the provision of your holiday and which were unforeseeable or unavoidable or

 (3) Please note, we cannot accept responsibility for any services which do not form part of our contract.
-This includes, for example, any additional services, activities or facilities which your hotel or any other supplier agrees to provide for you where the services, activities or facilities are not advertised in our brochure and we have not agreed to arrange them and any excursion you purchase in resort.
+This includes, for example, any additional services, activities or facilities which your hotel or any other supplier agrees to provide for you where the services, activities or facilities are not advertised by us as forming part of your holiday and we have not agreed to arrange them as part of our contract and any excursion / activities you purchase during your holiday.
 In addition, regardless of any wording used by us on our website, in any of our brochures or elsewhere, we only promise to use reasonable skill and care as set out above and we do not have any greater or different liability to you.

-(4) The promises we make to you about the services we have agreed to provide or arrange as part of our contract - and the laws and regulations of the country in which your claim or complaint occurred - will be used as the basis for deciding whether the services in question had been properly provided.
-If the particular services which gave rise to the claim or complaint complied with local laws and regulations applicable to those services at the time, the services will be treated as having been properly provided.
-This will be the case even if the services did not comply with the laws and regulations of the UK which would have applied had those services been provided in the UK.
+(4) The promises we make to you about the services we have agreed to provide or arrange as part of our contract - and the laws and applicable standards of the country in which your claim or complaint occurred - will be used as the basis for deciding whether the services in question had been properly provided.
+If the particular services which gave rise to the claim or complaint complied with local laws and standards applicable to those services at the time, the services will be treated as having been properly provided.
+This will be the case even if the services did not comply with the laws and standards of the UK which would have applied had those services been provided in the UK.
 The exception to this is where the claim or complaint concerns the absence of a safety feature which might lead a reasonable holiday maker to refuse to take the holiday in question.

-(5) As set out in these booking conditions we limit the maximum amount we may have to pay you for any claims you may make against us.
-Where we are found liable for loss of and/or damage to any luggage or personal possessions (including money), the maximum amount we will have to pay you is £25 per person affected unless a lower limitation applies to your claim under this clause or clause 11 (6) below.
-For all other claims which do not involve death or personal injury, if we are found liable to you on any basis the maximum amount we will have to pay you is twice the holiday price (excluding amendment charges) paid by or on behalf of the person(s) affected in total unless a lower limitation applies to your claim under clause 11(6) below.
+(5) Except as set out in clause 12(6) or as permitted by English law, we do not limit the amount of damages you are entitled to claim in respect of personal injury or death which we or our employees have caused intentionally or negligently.
+For all other claims, if we are found liable to you on any basis the maximum amount we will have to pay you is three times the holiday price (excluding amendment charges) paid by or on behalf of the person(s) affected in total unless a lower limitation applies to your claim under clause 12(6) below.
 This maximum amount will only be payable where everything has gone wrong and you have not received any benefit at all from your holiday.

-(7) Please note, we cannot accept any liability for any damage, loss, expense or other sum(s) of any description (1) which on the basis of the information given to us by you concerning your booking prior to our accepting it, we could not have foreseen you would suffer or incur if we breached our contract with you or (2) which did not result from any breach of contract or other fault by ourselves or our employees or, where we are responsible for them, our suppliers.
-Additionally we cannot accept liability for any business losses.
+(7) Please note, we cannot accept any liability for any damage, loss, expense or other sum(s) of any description which (1) on the basis of the information given to us by you concerning your booking prior to our accepting it, we could not have foreseen you would suffer or incur if we breached our contract with you or (2) did not result from any breach of contract or other fault by ourselves or our employees or, where we are responsible for them, our suppliers.
+Additionally, we cannot accept liability for any business losses.

 - Complaints and problems

 If you commit an illegal act (including, for example, causing any damage) you may be excluded from the trip and we shall cease to have responsibility to/for you as above.
 No refund will be given for any unused services.

-14. Conditions of suppliers
+- Conditions of suppliers

 Many of the services which make up your holiday are provided by independent suppliers.
 Those suppliers provide these services in accordance with their own terms and conditions.
-Some of these terms and conditions may limit or exclude the supplier's liability to you, usually in accordance with applicable International Conventions (see clause 11 (6)).
+Some of these terms and conditions may limit or exclude the supplier's liability to you, usually in accordance with applicable international conventions or EU regulations (see clause 12(6)).
 Copies of the relevant parts of these terms and conditions are available on request from ourselves or the supplier concerned.

 In order to take part in sporting activities, all persons should be in good health and possess a reasonable basic level of fitness.
-If you are unsure about the physical demands of a particular holiday please ask us and we can advise you accordingly.
+If you are unsure about the physical demands of a particular holiday, please ask us and we can advise you accordingly.

 You agree to accept the authority and decisions of our employees, Trip Leaders and agents whilst on trip with us.
-If in the opinion of any such person(s) or any other person in a position of authority (such as, for example, an airline pilot or hotel manager), your health, level of fitness or conduct at any time before or during a trip is endangering or appears likely to endanger your health or wellbeing or any third party (including any other clients of the Company) or the safe, comfortable or happy progress of the trip, you may be excluded from all or part of the trip without refund or recompense.
+If in the opinion of any such person(s) or any other person in a position of authority (such as, for example, an airline pilot or hotel manager), your health, level of fitness or conduct at any time before or during a trip is endangering or appears likely to endanger your health or wellbeing or any third party (including any of our other clients) or the safe, comfortable or happy progress of the trip, you may be excluded from all or part of the trip without refund or recompense.
 Where you are excluded, we will have no further responsibility towards you (including any return travel arrangements) and we will not meet any expenses or costs incurred as a result of the exclusion.
 In the case of ill health, we may make such arrangements we see fit and recover the costs thereof from you.

 If you wish to partake in any watersports you must be able to swim at least 25 metres.
 If you wish to participate in any of our scuba diving programmes please consult your doctor prior to departure with particular regard to medical history, medication and any pre-existing conditions such as perforated ear drums, high blood pressure, asthma etc. You may be required to provide evidence of scuba diving or other qualifications prior to being allowed to take part in scuba diving or other activities.
 We will advise you if this is the case.
-If you fail to produce such evidence when it is requested you will not be allowed to participate in the activity concerned.
+If you fail to produce such evidence when it is requested, you will not be allowed to participate in the activity concerned.
 In the event of this we will not provide any refunds or compensation or pay any expenses which you may incur as a result.

 Please note: some of the activities we offer (for example but not limited to White Water Rafting, Canyoning, Hydrospeeding, Rock Climbing, Kayaking, Mountain Biking or Cycling, Via Ferrata, Trekking, Gorge Scrambling, Abseiling, Canoeing, High Ropes Courses, Caving, Skydiving, Tubing, Tyrotrekking, Horse Riding, River Trekking, Watersports, Sailing, Dog Sledding, Snowmobiling, Cross Country Skiing, Downhill Skiing, Snowboarding, Ice Climbing, Snowshoeing, Tobogganing, Snow Rafting or similar), carry their own inherent risks and by booking such activities you acknowledge that you are exposing yourself to such risks.

 - Photographic consent

 It is your responsibility to ensure that you are in possession of all necessary travel and health documents before departure.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry correct documentation.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.

 - Brochure accuracy

 - Safety standards

 Please note, it is the requirements and standards of the country in which any services which make up your holiday are provided which apply to those services and not those of the UK.
 As a general rule, these requirements and standards will not be the same as the UK and may sometimes be lower.

-If the carrier with whom you have a confirmed reservation becomes subject to an operating ban as above as a result of which we/ the carrier are unable to offer you a suitable alternative the provisions of clause 9 (Changes and cancellation by us) will apply.
+If the carrier with whom you have a confirmed reservation becomes subject to an operating ban as above as a result of which we/ the carrier are unable to offer you a suitable alternative the provisions of clause 9 (Changes by us) will apply.

-22. Financial security
+- Financial security

 We hold an Air Travel Organiser's Licence issued by the Civil Aviation Authority (ATOL number 6865).
-When you buy an ATOL protected flight or flight inclusive holiday* from us, you will receive an ATOL Certificate.
+When you buy an ATOL protected flight or flight inclusive package from us, you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).
 If we, or the suppliers identified on your ATOL certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
 You agree that in return for such a payment or benefit, you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent or your credit card issuer where applicable.
 You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.